Azure/azure-sdk-for-go/documentation/go-mgmt-sdk-release-guideline.md

 8. Wait for the PR to get approved and merged.
 9. Search for the corresponding service’s pipeline in [Pipelines](https://dev.azure.com/azure-sdk/internal/_build?definitionScope=%5Cgo), wait for the automatic merge to complete, there will be a run in the pipeline.
 If not, manually click "Run Pipeline" to start a new run.
 10. When the Pipelines reports a broken link error, click and index the broken link and then start a new pipeline.
-11. After the pipeline completes, go to "Stages", select the rightmost node, and click "Approve".
+11. After the pipeline completes, go to "Review", select the rightmost node, and click "Approve".
 12. Leave a comment on the corresponding issue in azure-sdk-request repo and close the issue (e.g.<https://github.com/Azure/sdk-release-request/issues/5369#issuecomment-2301398185>)

+## Special case in PR
+1. If a service has multiple version to release at same window process, you need to release the service order by the version in ascending order.that means the small version needs to be released first, and then the next version should be generated auomatically again depending the released code.
+2. If the current version is `FirstGA` and the last version is `FirstBeta`,after generating,no codes will be changed, only the file `changelog.md` will be modified

 ## Releases new service